AdrianF3/my-dashboard/DevelopmentLog.md

 - Began working on the integration of bookmarks with the profile document
 - Finished the initial implemntaion of the bookmarks and began working out the display and laytout of the bookmarks
 - Began working on some polishing of componets so far as well as beginning the devlopment of the Profile & Settings section
+- Added the ability to edit the profile fields via the settings view